Chester Market: Suspected gas blast leaves three injured

 - Published

-Three people have been seriously injured in a suspected gas explosion at a market in Cheshire.
+Three people have been badly burned in a suspected gas explosion at a market in Chester.

-The casualties were taken to hospital following the incident in the Chester Market development on Hunter Street shortly before 18:30 BST, Cheshire Police said.
+The injured were taken to hospital following the incident in the Chester Market development on Hunter Street shortly before 18:30 BST, Cheshire Police said.

 The market and nearby buildings have been evacuated and road closures are in place as the scene is being made safe.